 The most interesting thing about this condition is that most women with PCOS have insulin resistance, and more than half of women with PCOS develop type 2 diabetes by age 40.
 So it gives us a hint that this syndrome can be improved by dietary changes.

 Adopting an intermittent fasting plan is one of the dietary changes that you can make.
 Fasting has been gaining popularity for its effects on hormonal health, cholesterol, and blood sugar levels in addition to its benefits for weight loss.
 It can also help with PCOS.

 Another dietary change option to help treat PCOS is switching to a vegan diet.
-Although discussion is ongoing in this area, some experts claim that animal products contain hormones that can negatively affect female sex hormones.
+Although discussions are ongoing in this area, some experts claim that animal products contain hormones that can negatively affect female sex hormones.
 By switching to a plant-based diet, the effects of these hormones should therefore disappear and may help with treating PCOS, and PCOS-related weight loss problems.
-(2) Bear in mind that scientific studies in this area are still insufficient.
+Bear in mind that scientific studies in this area are still insufficient.

 As your body gets used to intermittent fasting, the insulin level in your body falls and PCOS-related insulin resistance disappears.
 When the insulin level is normalized, the reproductive hormones are balanced and the fertility problems are likely to diminish.